 Bacteria, fungi, and yeast in your digestive tract are more likely to feed on food that is only partially digested, leading to fermentation and uncomfortable symptoms such as bloating and gas.

 Eat only when you are calm and relaxed.

 There are more nerve fibres surrounding your gut than in your brain, so digestion is hugely affected by your emotional state.
 Stress impairs the secretion of digestive enzymes, leading to poorly digested food and imbalances in protective bacteria in the gut.

 When we eat fermented foods, we eat the beneficial bacteria – the probiotics – that the food contains.
 This is important because we need a diverse population of bacteria in our digestive system for proper food absorption, normalized bowel motions, enhanced mood, and improved immunity.

 Take digestive enzymes.

-These can be purchased from a health food store and are extremely useful when attending social functions in which you can’t escape overindulgence or feel obligated to eat foods you normally would avoid.
+These area available in our Happy Liver and are extremely useful when attending social functions in which you can’t escape overindulgence or feel obligated to eat foods you normally would avoid.

 It's all about balance and making the right choices.

 You can overcome bloating and other uncomfortable digestive symptoms, and make eating more enjoyable by simply following these recommendations.
 Better yet, take our Free Hormonal Assessment to help you achieve optimum balance for a happier and healthier YOU!